kamipatel/LoanApp/README.md

 - Upload documents and from Path mark status as 'DocumentsUploaded' stage complete
 - Simulate on DocumentUpload, Third party verification completion by creating an event, replace *** with salesforce loan record id sfdx force:data:record:create -s UploadDocumentResponse__e -v "recordId__c=***" -u loan
 - That should advance the stage to "SentToThirdPartyForVerification".
-Path, dynamic forms, dynamic
+Path, dynamic forms, dynamic actions should refresh.
+Also Visualforce should get LMS message.